 Many organizations believe sharing rooms when working away is a form of team building.
 They think it allows colleagues to get to know each other on a deeper level and believe these bonds are impossible to form within the office setting.

 Why asking employees to share a hotel room is not a good idea.

 Business travel can be intense.

-Combine this with jet lag or light sleepers, and you could have a recipe for disaster!
-Earplugs won’t cut it if you want your corporate travelers to be at their best the next day.
-It’s vital to ensure your budget covers a double room for each of your employees so they can have their own space to rest and recover for the following day.
+jet lagor light sleepers, and you could have a recipe for disaster!
+Earplugs won't cut it if you want your corporate travelers to be at their best the next day.
+It's vital to ensure your budget covers a double room for each of your employees so they can have their own space to rest and recover for the following day.